-According to a DTE notification on the website 85% of seats are allocated in the government-run and aided MBA institutes in the state.
+According to the DTE website notification, 85 percent of the seats are allocated to government-run and funded MBA institutions in the state.
 A further 15 percent of the seats are filled by the entire Indian quota, which applies to students participating in nationally approved examinations, such as CAT conducted by IIMs, MAT conducted by AIMA, XAT conducted by XLRI, CMAT conducted by AICTE.

 MH-CET Exam Pattern:

-MAH MBA/MMS CET consists of four sections, namely, Logical Reasoning, Abstract Reasoning, Quantitative Aptitude, and Verbal Ability/Reading Comprehension.
+MAH MBA / MMS CET consists of four parts, namely, Logic Reasoning, Logical Reasoning, Quantitative Aptitude, and Verbal Ability / Reading Comprehension.
 There is a response to each question of the objective form that is posed, and the candidates must choose the correct answer from the choices made.
 The scoring scheme for MH-CET would be where the candidate scores one mark for each correct answer.
 There is no negative marking scheme for MAH CET.
 Applicants have a great benefit of moving from one section to the other since there are no sectional time limits observed in the MAH CET exam format.

 Quantitative Aptitude: This section has questions based on arithmetic problems involving ratio and proportion, percentage, algebra, geometry, trigonometry, higher maths, etc.